hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

 ## Findings

-Admit rates varied dramatically by campus for fall 2025 Bay Area applicants, ranging from under 12% at the most selective campuses (Los Angeles, Berkeley) to over 89% at the least selective (Riverside, Merced).
-This reflects well-known and consistent differences in campus selectivity across the UC system, rather than a subtle statistical pattern — making it a clear, visually distinct result even after aggregating a large and noisy dataset.
+Admit rates vary dramatically by campus, with the same overall pattern holding across most years we checked: Merced and Riverside are consistently the least selective (often 80–95%+ admit rate), while Los Angeles and Berkeley are consistently the most selective (often under 15%).
+This reflects well-known, persistent differences in campus selectivity across the UC system rather than a subtle statistical pattern, making it a clear, visually distinct result even after aggregating a large and noisy dataset across two decades.

 ## Files